-I believe passionately in making dance a stronger feature in in education in schools across the country.
-A dance programme for schools offers access to art and physical activity in one, involving students in innovatively solving movement tasks.
+I believe passionately in making dance a stronger feature in education in schools across the country.
+A dance program for schools offers access to art and physical activity in one, involving students in innovatively solving movement tasks.

 I provide primary and secondary schools with a program of Creative Dance as recommended in the National Curriculum for Physical Education: Dance Strand.

 If you would like to have a creative dance program come to your school, please get in touch by phoning: 086 877 62 30.